anitaderbin/book_catalog/README.md

 Author: Anita Derbin

 This app is a book catalog that allows user to add, edit and delete their books.
-To get this app working (on Windows), you want to download the .zip file, extract it somewhere on the local disk (it will have trouble running from Downloads folder)
+To get this app working (on Windows), you want to download the .zip file, extract it somewhere on the local disk (it will have trouble running from Downloads folder) or use git clone

 Then, you would use command line to navigate to the book_catalog-master folder, run: rails db:migrate